vvs0x/aerospace-config/README.md

-this is my config file for an improved for workflow with aerospace
+This is my config file for an improved for workflow with AeroSpace.